amedeedaboville/tsplib-rs/README.md

 For the types, my interpretation of the spec is:
 * "integers" that are positive numbers are u32, because "The integers are assumed to be represented in 32-bit words."
 * "integers" that are indices are represented as `usize`.
 * "reals" are exposed as `noisy_float` n64s, which are "non-NaN" floats, which implement Ord and Eq.
-We use them so we can put them in VecThe spec says "All computations involving floating-point numbers are carried out in double precision arithmetic."
+The spec says "All computations involving floating-point numbers are carried out in double precision arithmetic."

 This is built using Nom, the parser combinator library.
 Unfortunately I don't fully understand how to deal with the errors, as they contain references to the input, and also are a big stack of things, so unfortunately there is not much clean error handling.
 The goal is that it should be able to parse the example instances or give a rough place the parsing failed.